Respiratory surveillance report

 Care home outbreaks

-PHA conducts surveillance of outbreaks across multiple settings, including care homes (nursing homes and residential homes) in NI that are registered with the Regulation and Quality Improvement Agency.
+PHA conducts surveillance of outbreaks across multiple settings, including care homes (nursing homes and residential homes) in NI that are registered with the Regulation and Quality Improvement Agency (RQIA).
 All care homes have a requirement to notify the PHA Health Protection duty room of suspected outbreaks of any infectious disease.
-A confirmed outbreak of influenza or RSV can be defined as where there are two or more confirmed cases with onset within a 14 day period, where transmission within the Care Home facility is considered the likely cause.
+A confirmed outbreak of influenza, RSV or COVID-19 can be defined as where there are two or more confirmed cases with onset within a 14 day period, where transmission within the Care Home facility is considered the likely cause.

 8.6 Secondary care surveillance